Gearóid O'Sullivan: Early life and education

 Jeremiah O'Sullivan was born in Coolnagurrane near Skibbereen, County Cork, he was the fourth son of Michael and Margaret O'Sullivan and given the name of Jeremiah - but known throughout his lifetime as Gearóid.
 His father, a native of Lough Ine, and his mother, née McCarthy, a Coolnagurrane native, were members of West Cork farming families.
 Early in his education at the local national primary school, his intellectual capacity and promise of greater things was often remarked upon.
 Despite his young age, he was selected school monitor – to monitor the progression of fellow students as well as the teaching capabilities of the teacher.

 He next studied at Daniel Duggan's Intermediate and University School in Skibbereen; at about this time, he was to meet several individuals who would draw him further into the Irish nationalist movement and deepen his appreciation of Irish language and culture.
 These included James Duggan, a local Sinn Féin activist and acquaintance of Gearóid's cousin Michael Collins.
 The two shared a grandmother on the McCarthy side of their respective families.
 Duggan encouraged Gearóid to join the Gaelic League, which he did at the age of ten in October 1900.
-Notably, Gearóid's father, Michael O'Sullivan, chose to complete the family's 1911 Census form in Irish.
+Gearóid's father, Michael O'Sullivan, chose to complete the family's 1911 Census form in Irish.

 In 1909, O'Sullivan started at St Patrick's College of Education, in Drumcondra, Dublin, to train for a career in teaching.
 While not quite 19, he had already completed the second arts examination of the Royal University of Ireland.
 He took up teaching in 1911.
 A first posting was to Kildorrey, Cork in 1912, but soon transferred back to Dublin to teach at St Peter's National School, Phibsborough.
 He joined the Keating branch of the Gaelic League, quickly assuming a leadership role within the organisation and tirelessly travelling to teach Irish to League members while also studying for H Dip Ed at the National University and drilling with the Irish Volunteers.
 At 25 Parnell Square, the drill hall, he established the "faine" proficiency test for recruiting.
 It was also here that he became re-acquainted with Michael Collins, who joined the League in 1916 upon his return to Ireland from London, where he'd held a Postal Service position.